Hiking Angel’s Landing in The Winter: Zion’s Most Epic Trail

 Final Thoughts

-Vegan on the hike?
+Vegan on the Hike?

 After conquering Angel’s Landing and if you’re looking for vegan-friendly places to eat, there are a few great spots near Zion National Park, especially in the town of Springdale, where you can refuel with plant-based options: